MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/getting-started/invoking-dsc-resources.md

 ## Invoking DSC resources

-When calling the `Invoke-DscResource`, you specify which method or function to call using the **Method** parameter.
+When calling the `Invoke-DscResource`, you specify the method or function to call using the **Method** parameter.
 Specify the properties of the resource as a hashtable value for the **Property** parameter.